Ocean Girl: Plot

 At the same time that the Bates family learn about Neri, a rival research organisation, the UBRI Corporation, are introduced.
 Headed by the sinister Dr. Hellegren, UBRI have learned that a spacecraft landed somewhere in the vicinity of ORCA, and begin their own search for any personnel that may have survived.
 Simultaneously, they work on other projects which threaten the natural ecology of the ocean around ORCA.
 Eventually, they put in play an effort to build the so-called 'ORCA City', an elaborate underwater construction that will likely eradicate much of the natural life on the seabed.
 In response, Dr. Bates' mission changes over the course of the series from cetologist to environmental protectionist.
 This role becomes more prominent beginning with the third season, when UBRI representatives establish themselves on board ORCA.
 Accordingly, the series shifts to a more serious tone in its later seasons.

 As Neri gradually discovers more of her island and ORCA, she also begins to understand her greater purpose.
 This self-awakening is particularly enhanced by encounters with others of her kind.
-In the second series, she discovers her sister, Mera, and the two are given the opportunity to return to their home planet.
+In the second season, she discovers her sister, Mera, and the two are given the opportunity to return to their home planet.
 Mera avails herself of this option, but Neri stays, feeling that she must discover what her father was trying to do on Earth.

 In the third season, she gains entry into the downed spacecraft that originally brought her to Earth.
 There, she finds another of her people in suspended animation.
 The new character, Kal, proves to be the son of the commander of the vessel, and helps her tap into the ship's memory core.
 She finds the ship's log, in which Kal's mother explains that Neri's father was to repair the damage done to Earth's oceans with an advanced device called the Synchronium.
 She then dedicates her life to her father's cause, giving her a genuine sense of purpose that she had perhaps lacked earlier in the series.
 Kal grows jealous of the strong bond between Neri and Jason Bates, and begins hating Neri's friends on ORCA.
 As protest, Kal leaves the island.
 Neri and her ORCA mates go looking for him, but are unable to find him as he's been captured by UBRI.
 UBRI tricks Kal into believing that the male should lead (as he had been indoctrinated into the matriarchal social mores of his people), and he creates an alliance with Dr. Hellegren to steal the Synchronium pieces that Neri and Mera have hidden in a secret cave.
+Hellegren has no further use for Kal, who realizes he has been deceived.
+At the last minute, Kal intervenes to prevent Hellegren and his associate from using the Synchronium to destroy the world, allowing Neri and Mera to use it to heal the oceans and repair the fault line that UBRI's blasting had broken open, destabilizing the Earth's crust.